-Hermann Goerig, Hitler's deputy, orders planning of a "Final Solution to the Jewish Problem in Europe."
+Hermann Goering, Hitler's deputy, orders planning of a "Final Solution to the Jewish Problem in Europe."
 View Lesson 5

 Chelmno, the first Nazi death camp, uses poison gas vans to begin the mass murder of Jews in Poland.
 View Lesson 5

-Abba Kovner calls for armed resistance in the Vilna Ghetto, leading to the first Jewish fighting force, the United Partison Organization.
+Abba Kovner calls for armed resistance in the Vilna Ghetto, leading to the first Jewish fighting force, the United Partisan Organization.
 View Lesson 7

 At the Wannsee Conference near Berlin, German officials discuss details of the "Final Solution," a plan to kill an estimated 11,000,000 Jews in Europe.
 View Lesson 5